Vincent1334/ROS-Humble-BlueRov2-Driver/README.md

   <img src="img/banner.jpg" />
 </p>

+## What is possible ?
+- 📷 Video streaming using OpenCV
+- 📜 Reading and writing data via the MAVLink protocol with PYMAVLINK
+- 🎮 Joystick interaction
+- 🤖 PID controller for automatic depth control and yaw, pitch, roll orientation
+- 🌊 Controlling the [Tritech Micron](https://www.tritech.co.uk/products/micron-sonar) sonar and outputting data as a point cloud

 ## Getting Started
 In this guide, we'll walk you through the process of setting up your development environment to work with ROS 2 Humble and a specific project repository on Ubuntu Jammy Jellyfish (22.04).
 Follow these steps to get started: